Dardanelles: Present morphology

 The strait is 61 km long, and 1.2 to 6 km wide, averaging 55 m deep with a maximum depth of 103 m at its narrowest point at Nara Burnu, abreast Çanakkale.
 There are two major currents through the strait: a surface current flows from the Black Sea towards the Aegean Sea, and a more saline undercurrent flows in the opposite direction.

 The Dardanelles is unique as a natural formation in many respects.
-The very narrow and winding shape of the strait is more akin to that of a river (thus, one might also talk of its 'banks' rather than its 'shores').
-It also is the sole connection point of two far larger bodies of water and so experiences significant tidal water movements and associated currents and effects.
+The very narrow and winding shape of the strait is akin to a river.
+It is the sole connection point of two far larger bodies of water and so experiences significant tidal water movements and associated currents and effects.
 For ships, it is thus considered one of the most hazardous, crowded, difficult, and potentially dangerous waterways in the world.
-The currents produced by tidal action in the Black Sea and the Sea of Marmara are such that ships under sail must wait at anchorage for the right conditions before entering the Dardanelles.
+The currents produced by tidal action in the Black Sea and the Sea of Marmara are such that ships under sail must wait at anchorage for ideal conditions before entering the Dardanelles.

 History

 As part of the only passage between the Black Sea and the Mediterranean, the Dardanelles has always been of great importance from a commercial and military point of view, and remains strategically important today.
 It is a major sea access route for numerous countries, including Russia and Ukraine.
-Control over it has been an objective of a number of hostilities in modern history, notably the attack of the Allied Powers on the Dardanelles during the 1915 Battle of Gallipoli in the course of World War I.
+Control over it has been an objective of several hostilities in modern history, notably an attack of the Allied Powers during the 1915 Battle of Gallipoli in the course of World War I.